sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-sapui5-app/cp-portal-cloud-foundry-sapui5-app.md

 ---
-title: Integrate SAP Fiori App into Your Portal Site, Cloud Foundry Environment
+title: Integrate an SAP Fiori App into Your Portal Site (Cloud Foundry)
 description: Add the app that you created in SAP Web IDE to your Portal site on Cloud Foundry.
 auto_validation: true
 time: 10